 Want to learn about the London beer scene?
 From Camden Town Brewery to the Meantime Brewing Company, these are the best London brewery tours for you!

-I’ve been living in London for nearly 10 years now and I can’t tell you how much the beer scene has changed over that time.
+I’ve been living in London for over 10 years now and I can’t tell you how much the beer scene has changed in that time.

 5-years-ago the most exotic beer you’d find in a pub was Hoegaarden.
 Fast forward to today and there are so many cracking craft beers to choose from.
 Honestly, the choose in almost endless, more than you can do in a night anyway.
 Most pubs even have Beavertown on draft nowadays (which I absolutely love by the way).